32ND NAMO BUDDHA SEMINAR IN NEPAL

 - a small flashlight for power outages and walking at night

 - medicines and vitamins that you take regularly.
 Nutrobiotic (grapefruit seed extract) tablets or liquid are good to prevent and cure stomach problems.

 - Hand wipes or liquid hand cleaner.
 You can also buy these here.

 One can buy almost everything in Kathmandu.
 There’s supermarkets, pharmacies, stationary stores, good places to buy eye glasses, watches, cameras etc. Dharma goods and handicrafts are everywhere, statues, thankas, brocade, bells & dorjes, drums and all ritual objects used in Tibetan Buddhism.

-The conditions in Kathmandu are normal at this time (October 2016).
+The conditions in Kathmandu are normal in October.
 Many tourists are arriving at this time.
 Conditions are difficult to predict but regardless the Kathmandu Valley and other places are nearly always safe for tourists.
 If there are any changes that make travel unsafe there will be a bulletin on this website.

 HOW TO GET THERE